google/WebFundamentals/src/content/en/updates/2017/03/custom-scrollbar.md

 element like that.
 Let’s fight one battle at a time.

 ## Step 1: Putting it in reverse
-Okay – we can make elements move slower than the scrolling speed with CSS 3D transforms as outlined in the parallax scrolling article.
+Okay, we can make elements move slower than the scrolling speed with CSS 3D transforms as outlined in the parallax scrolling article.
 Can we also reverse the direction?
 It turns out we can and that’s our way in for building a frame-perfect, custom scrollbar.
 To understand how this works we need to cover a